• Skip to primary navigation

 6. When the timer goes off, you can serve immediately as it doesn’t require searing.

-Temperature and Doneness
+Temperature And Doneness

 My favorite temperature is between 140°F to 150°F, as it produces a tender and juicy lobster with a firm texture.
 If you’d like to try different doneness, below are the guidelines for doneness.